Shopify/hydrogen/templates/skeleton/IMAGE_PRELOAD.md

 ```

-> [!NOTE]
+> [!IMPORTANT]
 > Repeat for any other routes whose layout renders an image at the top of the page.

 ## Composition

 In this section, we explore how the `getPreloadImageMeta` utility would compose with other existing and future Hydrogen `meta` utilities.

 ### Composing with the `genSeoMeta` utility